fkie-cad/embedded-evaluation-corpus/README.md

 Below you can find an attribution of binaries in the corpus to their corresponding devices.

+To get more information regarding the corpus, such as how to reconstruct it, contact firmware-security@fkie.fraunhofer.de

 ## Asus BRT-AC828

 | SHA-256 | file name | architecture |